For first-time movers from the UK and US

 • You want an honest picture of what the move costs and what the process looks like

-• You have income sorted and are in the planning phase, not job-hunting
+• You have income sorted (pension, savings, or remote work) and are in the planning phase, not job-hunting

 Not for you if...